 How to Take the GED in Wisconsin

-You need to meet certain requirements before taking the GED tests in Wisconsin.
+You need to meet certain requirements before taking the GED test in Wisconsin.
 You must:

-- Provide proof that you're 18.5 years or older or that your ninth grade class graduated from high school
+- Provide proof that you're 18.5 years or older or that your ninth grade class has already graduated from high school.

 Additional requirements and variations on the above can be found at the Wisconsin Department of Public Instruction's website.
-There are also special circumstances that allow people between the ages of 17 and 18.5 to take the tests.
+The site also provides information on special circumstances that allow people between the ages of 17 and 18.5 to take the tests.

-In Wisconsin, you're also required to attend a counseling session in order to discuss all available academic options and develop a career plan.
+In Wisconsin, you're required to score a 65 or better on a 100-question civics test that must be administered at an official testing center and fulfill a health competency requirement.
+You also have to attend a counseling session in order to discuss all available academic options and develop a career plan.
 You must complete reading level, career interest and aptitude assessments as well.

 You may not need to take the reading assessment if you can provide a transcript of a reading achievement test administered while you were in school.
 If you don't have a transcript, you need to take a test; Wisconsin centers typically use the Test of Adult Basic Education (TABE).